aldivaca/java-bootcamp/README.md

      * 90% of the most expensive item is free if the user pays by Cash.

-3. Create a counter to provide unique sequential numbers and use it to set an identification to each payment transaction.
+3. Create a counter to provide unique sequential numbers and use it to set an identification to each payment transaction.(SINGLETON)

 4. Add functionality to display information about the list of items.
-The item should be displayed as:
+The item should be displayed as: (ITERATOR)

      * Item Name ....... $ price